 You can use the SMART method (Specific, Measurable, Achievable, Relevant, Time-bound) to plan these so-called means goals:

 Make sure your strategy answers the "five Ws":

 - Where is it located?

 - Which resources are involved?

-There is no point in having an impossible goal, make it attainable and realistic.
-This will push you to grow whilst reassuring you that they’re achievable.
+There is no point in having an impossible goal, so make it attainable and realistic.
+This will push you to grow while reassuring you that they’re achievable.

 Ensures your goal is worthwhile and fits into the big picture, moving you towards the end goal.

 Set a deadline so you don’t let anything drag on, which will stall your strategy.